 - Offer to pay for professional development training

 - Establish an employee rewards program and reward your team with incentives

 - Take the time to express gratitude and offer praise for a job well done

 You can also help them improve their customer service skills by offering:

 - Tuition reimbursement for off-site courses or seminars

 - Books or other reference materials

-Finally, you can evaluate what you’re paying your customer service representatives and make sure you’re offering a salary that’s in line with or slightly above what your competitors pay.
-Download your free copy of the 2021 OfficeTeam Salary Guide for compensation data on more than 40 administrative roles.
+Finally, you can evaluate how you're hiring your customer service specialists and make sure you’re offering a salary that’s in line with or slightly above what your competitors pay.
+Explore the Salary Guide From Robert Half for the latest compensation data on customer service roles.